NiKo: 2015

-His impressive performance with iNation gained him notoriety throughout Europe.
-He would be signed by mousesports in March 2015.
-That led to a sensational rookie run where his team was often dubbed "Nikosports" due to his amazing individual performances, most notable of them being his desert eagle ace on Cache.
+His performance with iNation brought him wider recognition in Europe, and he was signed by mousesports in March 2015.
+During his early period with the team, he was noted for strong individual performances.
+His team was sometimes dubbed "Nikosports" due to his individual performances, the most notable of them being his Desert Eagle ace on Cache.

 2016

 NiKo stayed on mousesports for the entirety of 2016.
-During this time they won Acer Predator Masters Season 2 and were ranked 3-4th in ELEAGUE Season 1, ESL One: New York 2016 European Qualifier, ESL Pro League Season 4 - Europe and ESL Pro League Season 4 - Finals.
+During this time they won Acer Predator Masters Season 2 and were ranked 3rd-4th in ELEAGUE Season 1, ESL One: New York 2016 European Qualifier, ESL Pro League Season 4 – Europe and ESL Pro League Season 4 – Finals.

 2017

 In February 2017, NiKo was acquired by FaZe Clan as they formed a star-player team.
 Kovač's first big tournament win was at StarLadder i-League StarSeries Season 3, followed by a winless period of five months with a near miss at Esports Championship Series Season 3.
-Following a re-shuffle of the FaZe roster, bringing in two of the highest rated players of 2015; Olof "olofmeister" Kajbjer Gustafsson and the star AWP player, Ladislav "GuardiaN" Kovács, FaZe was rejuvenated and managed back-to-back flawless victories at ESL One: New York 2017 and ELEAGUE CS:GO Premier 2017.
-At ESL One: New York 2017, NiKo dropped 1.70 HLTV rating, a record that was only equaled by donk's legendary Katowice run in 2024.
-Following this, the team went two months without a win before taking the Esports Championship Series Season 4 trophy over mousesports at the end of the year.
-He was ranked in #2 in the year end HLTV top 20 and had a rivalry with SK Gaming's coldzera throughout the year.
+Following a reshuffle of the FaZe roster, bringing in two of the highest-rated players of 2015, Olof "olofmeister" Kajbjer Gustafsson and the star AWP player, Ladislav "GuardiaN" Kovács, FaZe was rejuvenated and managed back-to-back flawless victories at ESL One: New York 2017 and ELEAGUE CS:GO Premier 2017.
+At ESL One: New York 2017, NiKo dropped a 1.70 HLTV rating, a record that was only equaled by donk's legendary Katowice run in 2024.
+Following this, the team went two months without a win before taking the Esports Championship Series Season 4 trophy over Mousesports at the end of the year.
+He was ranked #2 in the year-end HLTV top 20 and had a rivalry with SK Gaming's coldzera throughout the year.

 2018

 Faze Clan fell just short at the finals in ELEAGUE Major: Boston 2018, choking a 15-11 lead in map 3 to the home region team Cloud9.
-The Major finals is widely acknowledged as the best professional matches of CS:GO ever played by the community.
+The Major finals are widely acknowledged as the best professional matches of CS:GO ever played by the community.
 After choking another grand finals at IEM Katowice 2018 to Fnatic, FaZe entered another lull.
-However the team managed to take home Intel Extreme Masters XIII - Sydney with Richard "Xizt" Landström standing in for olofmeister, and the ESL One: Belo Horizonte 2018 event with Jørgen "cromen" Robertsen as a stand-in.
+However, the team managed to take home Intel Extreme Masters XIII – Sydney with Richard "Xizt" Landström standing in for olofmeister and the ESL One: Belo Horizonte 2018 event with Jørgen "cromen" Robertsen as a stand-in.

-In October 2018, FaZe came first place in the EPICENTER 2018 event in Moscow, Russia, making this his seventh first-place victory at a premier event with FaZe Clan.
-NiKo was ranked No. 3 at the HLTV top 20, having been in contention for the title of best player of the year for the at the beginning but exited the race after his form cooled in the 2nd half.
+In October 2018, FaZe came in first place in the EPICENTER 2018 event in Moscow, Russia, making this his seventh first-place victory at a premier event with FaZe Clan.
+NiKo was ranked No. 3 at the HLTV top 20, having been in contention for the title of best player of the year at the beginning but exiting the race after his form cooled in the 2nd half.